carmentubbesing/drought_tree_carbon/README.md

     -   Note: Make sure these files are in the same folder as `drought_tree_carbon-master` but are *not* **within** `drought_tree_carbon-master`.
 For example, if you created a directory called `biomass_calculations` such that your file structure is `biomass_calculations/drought_tree_carbon-master`, the data files from Google Drive should be in `biomass_calculations`, so you have `biomass_calculations/LEMMA.gri`, `biomass_calculations/LEMMA.grd`, etc.

-4. Make sure the land area you're interested in has a shapefile of its boundary.
+4. Obtain a shapefile of the boundary of the land area you're interested in.
+The shapefile can have any coordinate reference system.
 Place a folder containing your shapefile into the directory `drought_tree_carbon-master/data/active_unit`.
-    -   Note: The folder and shapefile can be called whatever you want but be sure there are no extra files in the folder.
-If you run the calculations for multiple shapefiles, this means you will need to delete the shapefile from the `active_unit` folder between each calculation.
+    -   Note: The folder containing the shapefile and shapefile itself can be called whatever you want but be sure there are no extra files in `drought_tree_carbon-master/data/active_unit`.
+If you run these calculations for multiple shapefiles, you will need to clear the `active_unit` folder between each calculation.

-5. Open the R file `code/GET_RESULTS.R`
+5. Open the R file `code/GET_RESULTS.R`.

+6. Make sure your working directory is set to `drought_tree_carbon-master/code`

-6. Hit run and wait a few minutes
+7. Hit run and wait a few minutes

-7. Your results will appear in a .csv file in the Results folder
+8. Your results will appear in a .csv file in the Results folder